-The major benefit of inbound marketing is that customers are coming to you – you are not interrupting people as they scroll on Facebook or are watching a YouTube video.
-Inbound strategies help build content so your target audience can find you when they are ready to purchase.
+One inbound marketing benefit is that customers are coming to you – you are not interrupting people as they scroll on Facebook or are watching a YouTube video.

-For example, a manufacturing company is looking to conduct market research.
-It would serve a greater benefit for our team to build website copy around “Manufacturing Market Research Company” to increase the chances of the manufacturing company choosing our firm.
+It would serve a greater benefit for our team to build website copy around the phrase “Manufacturing Market Research Company” to increase the chances of manufacturers finding our website and choosing our firm.

 You may be thinking…”But I don’t have the time or resources to build out lead-generating content.”
 Cue market research.

 💡 The Key Takeaway: It is always easier to make a sale when there is already an intent to purchase.
 Through inbound marketing, you can rest easy knowing that clients are coming to you as an interested buyer.